 Viewing of the State Library's Rare Book or Archival Collections can be undertaken in the Leah Jane Cohen Reading Room located in the J.S Battye Library on the 3rd floor of the State Library building.

-A current researcher's membership is required to access the facilities of the Leah Jane Cohen Reading Room.
+A current membership is required to access the facilities of the Leah Jane Cohen Reading Room.
 Membership cards must be shown to staff on entry and remain visible to security staff.
-Researcher's membership is valid for two years and must be produced each time items are requested for viewing.
-As part of the registration process, researchers must also sign an agreement to abide by the "Conditions for the Use of Archival Records".
+Library membership is valid for two years and must be produced each time items are requested for viewing.
+As part of the registration process, researchers must also sign an agreement to abide by the "Conditions for the Use of Archival Records" when accessing items in the Leah Jane Cohen Reading Room.

 The following conditions apply to all clients who wish to access archival records:

-- A researcher's card must be issued to a researcher before access to archival material will be granted.
+- A library membership card must be issued to a researcher before access to archival material will be granted.

 - Researchers agree to comply with any privacy conditions that may apply when they access the records.